Table of Contents

 The diseases of the chest wall, where the muscles are not involved, include kyphosis that is idiopathic or secondary.
 Neuromuscular disease such as polio, muscular dystrophy often causes secondary kyphoscoliosis.
-Moreover, fibrothorax, massive pleural effusion, massive obesity, ankylosing spondylitis, and thoracoplasty are other contributing factors of TLC reduction and respiratory distress.
+Moreover, fibrothorax, massive pleural effusion, massive obesity, ankylosing spondylitis, and thoracoplasty are other contributing factors to TLC reduction and respiratory distress.

 Vice versa, neuromuscular diseases emerge like the weakness of the respiratory muscle owing to myopathy or myositis, quadriplegia, or phrenic neuropathy coupling with infectious or metabolic factors lead to the development of respiratory dysfunction and consequent failure.